Clarifai/clarifai-csharp/README.md

 ###  Prerequisites

-This library supports .NET Standard 1.3 which means it can be used in the following .NET implementations:
+This library supports .NET Standard 1.3 which means it can be used on the following .NET implementations:

 - .NET Framework 4.6+
 - .NET Core 1.0+